Blac Chyna Goes Braless In Tantalizing Outfit

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

 The mother of two, who also shares a son with her ex Tyga, has sparked rumors that their relationship is headed for splitsville.
 She was seen with a mystery man recently and she wasn’t wearing her expensive seven-carat engagement ring.
 The two were seen getting comfortable with each other.
 It was reported that at some point his hand was on her lap.
-This would suggest that the two were get very close to each other and would imply that there may be an issue in her relationship.
+This would suggest that the two were getting very close to each other and would imply that there may be an issue in her relationship.
 The couple has remained living separately, which could also be a problem in their relationship as they have a daughter together.
 According to People Magazine, the mystery man was revealed to be Jamel Davenport who she has been getting close to and had been seen together more than once.

 The couple’s relationship has been on and off for a while especially since Chyna’s shocking Instagram hacks.
 The hack left many quite puzzled and it became evident that even the Kardashians had begun to distance themselves from the entrepreneur.